Ungaretti/ungaretti.github.io/index.md

 Red[]
 print "Hello world!"
 ```
-12 - SAVE! (pain) and click "Run/Red_Run".
+12 - Save your program with .red extension ("myprogram.red").
+You should see the syntax highlighted.
+Click "Run/Red_Run".
 You should see Red's console open up in the center of the screen.

 13 - Move your Notepad++ and your console so that you get a nice environment for developing and THEN close the console in the position you want.
 This will make it open there next time you run a program.